Are you staring at your sofa thinking it’s time for an upgrade? Maybe it just needs a good clean and a bit of clever styling!

 Using different textures or types of fabric on the same couch is a brilliant way to create an entirely new feel for a sofa you feel you are getting sick of.

 Mixing velvet and silk pillows, for example, can be a striking combination, or, a knitted pillow can provide rustic charm to an arrangement that would be too cold without it.
+(Side note: Have you ever made your own knitted pillow with a knitting machine?
+It’s easier than you think!)

 If you’re going for an arrangement with many different pillows it’s important to think about textural variation to create some variation and make sure you aren’t adding ‘too much of a good thing’.